 Okaloosa County Marijuana Possession Lawyers

 If you have been arrested for misdemeanor or felony possession of marijuana in Okaloosa County, you’ve got some decisions to make.
 Decisions that could have a big impact on your future.
-Hiring an experienced criminal defense attorney could make all the difference in the outcome of your case.
+Hiring an experienced drug crime defense attorney could make all the difference in the outcome of your case.

 My name is Tim Flaherty.
 I have been defending locals, vacationers, and military members charged with Marijuana possession in Okaloosa County since 2001.
 I am also a lifetime member of NORML.
 My partner’s name is Brandy Merrifield.
-Call us today at (850) 243-6097 to schedule your free consultation.
+Call our Okaloosa County marijuana possession lawyers today at (850) 243-6097 to schedule your free consultation.

 Possession of Marijuana